SrijaniDas-GitHub/EDA_and_Dataviz/README.md

-# Data_visualization
+# Exploratory Data Analysis and Data Visualization
-For projects focused on data visualization
+For projects focused on EDA and data visualization